swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/templating-with-swift-mustache/templating-with-swift-mustache.md

 One popular way to generate text-based output is to use a templating engine.
 A templating engine is a tool that lets you define a template with placeholders for dynamic content.
 You can then fill in the placeholders with actual values to generate the final output.

-In this tutorial, you'll learn how to use the ``Swift-Mustache`` library to generate text-based output in Swift.
+In this tutorial, you'll learn how to use the ``Mustache`` library to generate text-based output in Swift.

 ## What is Mustache?